- Professor Catherine Lyall

 - Science Technology and Innovation Studies School of Social and Political Science University of Edinburgh

 - 2.90 Old Surgeons' Hall High School Yards Edinburgh UK EH1 1LZ

 - Research Interests

-- Policy issues related to the governance of science, technology, innovation, The promotion and management of interdisciplinary research, Research evaluation and the assessment of research impact
+- Research methods, research policy, research evaluation, assessment of research impact, Knowledge exchange, Policy issues related to the governance of science, technology, innovation, Science policy, career development, management of interdisciplinary research, Interdisciplinary collaborations

 Guidance and Feedback Hours

 - I currently have a part-time contract and work from home.
 Please email to arrange an online meeting.

 Reveals misunderstandings held about the nature of interdisciplinary knowledge

 Identifies how researchers can embed interdisciplinarity in their own career trajectory